grammyjs/website/site/docs/plugins/commands.md

 - Improved command grouping and organization
 - Ability to scope command reach, e.g: only accessible to group admins or channels, etc
 - Defining command translations
-- "Did you mean ...?" feature that finds the nearest existing command to a given user miss-input
+- `Did you mean ...?` feature that finds the nearest existing command to a given user miss-input
+- Allow for commands to match in a case-insensitive manner
 - Set custom behavior for commands that explicitly mention your bot's user, like: `/start@your_bot`
 - Custom command prefixes, e.g: `+`, `?` or any symbol instead of `/`
 - Support for commands that are not in the beginning of the message